strimzi/strimzi.github.io/_posts/2019-05-21-accessing-kafka-part-5.md

 Most of the controllers rely on a load balancer or node port service which will get the external traffic to the controller.
 Once the traffic reaches the controller, the controller will route it based in the rules specified in the Ingress resource to the different services and pods.
-The controller it self usually also runs as yet another application inside the Kubernetes cluster.
+The controller itself usually also runs as yet another application inside the Kubernetes cluster.

 ![Accessing applications using NGINX Ingress Controller]({{ "/assets/2019-05-21-ingress-controller.png" }})

-Some of the controllers are tailored for a specific public clouds - for example the [AWS ALB Ingress Controller](https://github.com/kubernetes-sigs/aws-alb-ingress-controller) is provisioning the AWS Application Load Balancer to do the routing instead of doing it inside some pod in your Kubernetes cluster.
+Some of the controllers are tailored for a specific public cloud - for example the [AWS ALB Ingress Controller](https://github.com/kubernetes-sigs/aws-alb-ingress-controller) provisions the AWS Application Load Balancer to do the routing instead of doing it inside some pod in your Kubernetes cluster.

 Ingress offers a lot of functionality for HTTP applications such as:
 * TLS termination
 * Redirecting from HTTP to HTTPS
 * Routing based on HTTP request path

-Some of the controllers such as the NGINX controller also offer TLS passthrough which we will use in Strimzi.
+Some of the controllers such as the NGINX controller also offer TLS passthrough, which is a feature we use in Strimzi.

 ## Using Ingress in Strimzi

 Ingress support in Strimzi has been added in Strimzi 0.12.0.
-It is using TLS passthrough and it was tested with the [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx).
+It uses TLS passthrough and it was tested with the [NGINX Ingress Controller](https://github.com/kubernetes/ingress-nginx).
 Before using it, please make sure that the TLS passthrough is [enabled in the controller](https://kubernetes.github.io/ingress-nginx/user-guide/tls/#ssl-passthrough).

-Ingress support in Strimzi 0.12.0 can be called _experimental_.
+Ingress support in Strimzi 0.12.0 is _experimental_.
 If you have any feedback to it or if you want to help to make it work with different Ingress controllers, get in touch with us through our [Slack, mailing list or GitHub](https://strimzi.io/contributing/).

 Although some Ingress controllers also support working directly with TCP connections, TLS passthrough seems to be more widely supported.
 Therefore we decided to prefer TLS passthrough in Strimzi.
-That also means that when using Ingress, TLs encryption will be always enabled.
+That also means that when using Ingress, TLS encryption will always be enabled.

 One of the main differences compared to OpenShift Routes is that for Ingress you have to specify the host address in your Kafka custom resource.
 The Router in OpenShift will automatically assign a host address based on the route name and the project.
-But in Ingress it has to be specified in the Ingress resource.
+But in Ingress the host address has to be specified in the Ingress resource.
-You also have to take care that the host address DNS resolves to the ingress controller.
+You also have to take care that DNS resolves the host address to the ingress controller.
 Strimzi cannot generate it for you, because it does not know which DNS addresses are configured for the Ingress controller.

 If you want to try it for example on Minikube or in other environments where you don't have any managed DNS service to add the hosts for the Kafka cluster, you can use one of the wildcard DNS services such as [nip.io](https://nip.io/) or [xip.io](http://xip.io/) and set it to point to the IP address of your Ingress controller.